Professional services solutions provider

 Intapp Time

-"Here, you can see the draft time entry includes the word 'reviewed' in the narrative.
-The client does not allow this language in the narrative and will likely reject the invoice.
-The AI highlights the word or phrase with a warning message, indicating an issue, and even suggests alternatives that comply with the client's billing requirements," she said.
+"Here, you can see the draft time entry includes the word 'reviewed' in the narrative," said Cuzzone.
+"The client does not allow this language in the narrative and will likely reject the invoice.
+The AI highlights the word or phrase with a warning message, indicating an issue, and even suggests alternatives that comply with the client's billing requirements."

-"Intapp's applied AI, firms can realize millions of dollars they otherwise would have lost.
-This also supports strategic growth and impacts profits for partners—all by leveraging the data you already have and without requiring professionals to do anything differently," she said.
+"Firms can realize millions of dollars they otherwise would have lost," she said.
+"This also supports strategic growth and impacts profits for partners—all by leveraging the data you already have and without requiring professionals to do anything differently."

 Intapp Walls

-"Walls operates at an engagement level for project based industries.
-It knows the deals and engagement that content belongs to.
-That understanding of the engagement metadata and what content is associated with.
-It is what we call engagement context, it protects your most important confidential business data.
-Engagement context enables wars to manage and enforce access permissions to ensure that neither humans nor digital actors such as CO pilots or large language models can inappropriately access or share confidential information in your deals, matters or engagements," he said during his presentation.
+"Walls operates at an engagement level for project-based industries," said Bowes.
+"It knows the deals and engagement that content belongs to.
+That understanding of the engagement metadata and what content is associated with it is what we call engagement context.
+It protects your most important confidential business data.
+Engagement context enables Walls to manage and enforce access permissions to ensure that neither humans nor digital actors such as Copilots or large language models can inappropriately access or share confidential information in your deals, matters or engagements."

 Walls has also been enhanced with new monitoring instruments to assess and track oversharing risks by repository, client engagement or geographic location.
-This means that professionals can identify and proactively address the highest risk areas of their data, as well as receive "a little nudge" to secure areas that are less protected.
+This means professionals can identify and proactively address the highest risk areas of their data, as well as receive "a little nudge" to secure areas that are less protected.

 Intapp Assist

-She brought up a hypothetical example of someone named Kate, a partner at a multi-strategy investment firm.
+She brought up a hypothetical example of someone named Kate, a partner at a multistrategy investment firm.
 Kate is focused on making investments for the firm's private credit strategy.
 She asks if Intapp Assist can find credit-related information on a company.
 Her supervisor, Mark, goes into Prompt Studio, where he sees that there are built-in tips for writing effective prompts.
 He can use the copy from an existing prompt or create a new one.
-He fills in basic information and selects the type of task he wants to tailor (in this case, summary.)
+He fills in basic information and selects the type of task he wants to tailor (in this case, a summary.)
 He assigns the AI a role familiar with a private credit partner, then chooses the data his instructions will apply to.
-Next, Mark describes the AI's task, giving it specific instructions on the types of information he is interested in, such as EBITDA, free cash flow, or debt service ratios.
+Next, Mark describes the AI's task, giving it specific instructions on the types of information he is interested in, such as EBITDA, free cash flow or debt service ratios.
 Once configured, he is ready to test.
 He filters the dataset through a realistic example and clicks Generate to see the results.

 Fisher also noted the solution's new language capacities.
-She raised an example of a hypothetical worker named Caleb who works in the UK and whose team is pursuing a deal with a Japanese conglomerate.
+She raised an example of a hypothetical worker named Caleb who works in the U.K. and whose team is pursuing a deal with a Japanese conglomerate.
 While reviewing deal information, he discovers that his colleagues took notes in Japanese, and no one there understands them.
-Given time zone differences, she said, it will be difficult to get everyone on a call to resolve this quickly.
-However, in this case the firm already configured a prompt to translate automatically.
+Given the time zone differences, she said, it will be difficult to get everyone on a call to resolve this quickly.
+However, in this case the firm has already configured a prompt to translate automatically.

 "Firms aspire to grow along many dimensions, including geographic expansion—whether organically or inorganically.
 While English is the most commonly used language, as businesses cross borders, the need for multilingual collaboration naturally increases," said Fisher.